I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfnamedpropertystore2-deletenamedvalue.md

 Before a driver calls <b>DeleteNamedValue</b>, it must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff560228">IWDFPropertyStoreFactory::RetrieveDevicePropertyStore</a> to obtain the <a href="..\wudfddi\nn-wudfddi-iwdfnamedpropertystore2.md">IWDFNamedPropertyStore2</a> interface.

 For more information about accessing the registry, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-the-registry-in-umdf-1-x-drivers">Using the Registry in UMDF-based Drivers</a>.

-The following code example is an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556760">IObjectCleanup::OnCleanup</a> callback function for a device object.
-If the driver had previously added a value to the registry's <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-the-registry-in-umdf-1-x-drivers">DEVICEMAP key</a>, the callback function deletes the value.

 ## Requirements
 | &nbsp; | &nbsp; |